You can check eco-communities vocab before reading.

 The green movement is catching on in many pockets of the world.
 This is especially true in the construction industry.
 Today's buzz words, which include global warming and zero emissions, are causing everyday people (not just celebrities) to look for ways to reduce their carbon footprint.
-Purchasing property that is environmentally responsible is a good investment for those who are concerned about their own health and the well-being of the earth.
+Purchasing environmentally-friendly property is a good investment for those who are concerned about their own health and the well-being of the earth.
 Based on this trend, entire districts, known as eco-communities, are being designed with green initiatives in mind.
 Dockside Green in Victoria, British Columbia, Canada is one of these communities.
-Its goal is to become the world's first zero emissions neighbourhood.
+Its goal is to become the world's first zero-emissions neighbourhood.

 If everything goes according to plan, Dockside Green will be a self-sufficient community along the harbour front of British Columbia's capital city.
 The community will be home to 2500 people and will consist of residential, office, and retail space.
 The plans describe a variety of environmental features, some of which are unprecedented.